sphinx-doc/sphinx/doc/theming.rst

 that change the look and feel.
 For example, you could have the following in your :file:`conf.py`::

-    html_theme = "default"
+    html_theme = "classic"
     html_theme_options = {
         "rightsidebar": "true",
         "relbarbgcolor": "black"
     }

-That would give you the default theme, but with a sidebar on the right side and a black background for the relation bar (the bar with the navigation links at the page's top and bottom).
+That would give you the classic theme, but with a sidebar on the right side and a black background for the relation bar (the bar with the navigation links at the page's top and bottom).